RocketChat/Rocket.Chat/.github/CONTRIBUTING.md

 __Note:__ If there's a feature you'd like, there's a bug you'd like to fix, or you'd just like to get involved please raise an issue and start a conversation.
 We'll help as much as we can so you can get contributing - although we may not always be able to respond right away :)

-## ES2016 vs CoffeeScript
+## ECMAScript 2015 vs CoffeeScript

 While we still have a lot of CoffeeScript files you should not create new ones.
-New code contributions should be in **ES2016**.
+New code contributions should be in **ECMAScript 2015**.

 ## Coding standards